The Deaf Cycle (What They never told us.)

 “5 If any of you lack wisdom, let him ask of God, that gives to all men liberally, and upbraided not; and it shall be given him.”

-In the end rather than spouting pointless “advices” to the coming generation, it is very essential to first and foremost teach them how to dwell in the fear and presence of God.
+In the end, rather than spouting pointless “advice” to the coming generation, it is very essential to first and foremost teach them how to dwell in the fear and presence of God.
 Because that is where wisdom starts.

 THE END.